Colorado Springs News Anchor Don Ward Dies While Hiking Mount Cameron

 COLORADO SPRINGS, Colo.
-(CBS4) — An accomplished journalist in Colorado Springs passed away on Monday, while hiking near the summit of Mount Cameron.
-Don Ward, who was a news anchor on 11 News (KKTV), was 55 years old.
+(CBS4) – An accomplished journalist in Colorado Springs passed away on Monday, while hiking near the summit of Mount Cameron.
+Don Ward, who was a news anchor for CBS4 partner KKTV (11 News) was 55 years old.
 It is believed that he had a heart attack.

 “He is, by far, one of the most talented journalists I’ve ever known, and he has taught our newsroom so much,” Ward’s co-anchor, Dianne Derby said, when the announced his death to the public.